bondhugula/pluto/README.md

-(1) data set should fit in L2 roughly (or definitely within L3), (2) the innermost dimension should have enough iterations, especially if it's being vectorized so that (a) cleanup code, if any, doesn't hurt and (b) prefetching provides benefits,
+(1) data set should fit in L2 roughly (or definitely within L3), (2) the innermost dimension should have enough iterations, especially if it's being vectorized so that (a) cleanup code, if any, doesn't hurt, and (b) prefetching provides benefits,
 (3) for non-innermost dimensions from which temporal reuse is typically being exploited, increasing tile size beyond 32 often provides diminishing